Expect a wet and warm first half of April

 "In addition, a temporary shift in the winds to blow from the southwest or west could lead to the development of Sumatra squalls to the west of Singapore and bring widespread thundery showers accompanied by gusty winds to Singapore on two or three days in the predawn and early morning," said MSS.

-March saw below-normal rainfall and there were a few warm days where temperatures reached up to 35.7°C, the met services added.
+March saw below-normal rainfall and there were a few warm days where temperatures reached up to 35.7°C, it added.

 - CNA